GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

-Our key insight is that a training problem is valuable only if updating the policy on it improves performance on a trustworthy validation set representing the downstream task.
-We approximate this improvement using first-order policy gradients: GradAlign treats the average policy gradient on the validation set as a target direction and ranks candidate problems by their alignment with this direction.
-As illustrated in Figure~\ref{fig:teaser}, GradAlign operates iteratively by estimating validation gradients, selecting aligned training problems, and updating the policy, while resampling rollouts in each round to adapt to the evolving policy.
+Our key insight is that a training problem is valuable if updating the policy on it improves performance on a trustworthy validation set $\mathcal{P}_v$.
+We approximate this improvement using first-order policy gradients. \METHOD{} treats the average policy gradient on the validation set as a target direction and ranks candidate problems by their alignment with this direction.
+As illustrated in Figure~\ref{fig:teaser}, \METHOD{} operates iteratively by estimating validation gradients, selecting aligned training problems, and updating the policy.
+Rollouts are resampled each round to dynamically adapt to the evolving policy.